vadik-el/kansofy-trade/TROUBLESHOOTING.md

 A: The system is tested with up to 100,000 documents.
 Performance depends on document size and complexity.
 For larger collections, consider PostgreSQL migration.

 **Q: Can I use this without Claude Desktop?**
 A: Yes!
-The web interface and REST API work independently.
-Only the MCP tools require Claude Desktop.
+Works with any MCP client (Claude, Copilot, etc.) or standalone via REST API.

 **Q: What file formats are supported?**
 A: PDF, TXT, CSV, HTML, and DOCX.
 PDF is the primary format with best support for tables and formatting.

 **Q: How accurate is the extraction?**
-A: Typically 95%+ for well-formatted documents.
-Accuracy depends on document quality, formatting, and complexity.
+A: Docling is deterministic - same document always gives same result.
+No AI variability.
+Accuracy depends on how well documents match Docling's rules.

 **Q: Can it handle scanned PDFs?**
-A: Not currently.
-Scanned PDFs require OCR, which is planned for a future release.
+A: No. Scanned PDFs need OCR (AI/ML).
+This engine is deterministic - no AI required.

 ### Technical Questions